Setting Up Your TV

 If you’ve just bought a new TV, you’ll be eager to get it out of the box and start watching your favourite programmes.
-However, by spending just a few minutes calibrating the settings first, you can benefit from the best image quality your TV can offer.
+However, by spending only a few minutes calibrating the settings first, you can benefit from the best image quality your TV can offer.

 Manufacturers tend to set up new TVs in the factory with the brightness and contrast settings turned up, to attract potential buyers in the showroom.
-Once you get your TV home it’s important to adjust these default settings to suit your viewing needs.
+Once you get your TV home, it’s important to adjust these default settings to suit your viewing needs.

 Blu-ray players or newer gaming consoles are ideal for helping you calibrate your TV.